January 15, 2013

 According to the national mortgage broker, Mortgage Choice, successful budgeting is about making better financial choices and doesn't have to mean cutting out all of life's luxuries.

-Local Mortgage Choice mortgage broker, Melissa Jackson said, “If your life goal is to live mortgage-free sooner then the start of a new year is a great time to set financial resolutions.
+Mortgage Choice Head of Corporate Affairs, Belinda Williamson said, “If your life goal is to live mortgage-free sooner then the start of a new year is a great time to set financial resolutions.
 Take this time to review your budget, then look for ways to save money and make extra contributions to your home loan.”